Face it. Business has but one purpose: moving visitors toward conversion and ensuring they become loyal advocates for the brand. Period. That’s it.

 We commonly divide the conversion funnel into 3 stages:

-We find businesses put too much emphasis on bottom of funnel activities and not enough on the top of the funnel.
+We find businesses put too much emphasis on bottom-of-the-funnel activities and not enough on the top of the funnel.
 But, the middle of the funnel is often almost totally ignored in content development [cite].

 As I mentioned earlier, conversion rates are only around 2%.